Kamotenaut/amaysim-tech-test-2/README.md

 ## Test Scenarios
 There are two options:
-Uncomment the commented out each scenario in main.js and use
+Uncomment the commented out scenario in main.js and use
 ```
 npm start
 ```